 This can be devastating for a high wage earner who is now faced with a substantial loss of income.

-Q. What if I’m found to be only partially disabled?
+What if I’m found to be only partially disabled?

-Q. What is my wage earning capacity and why does it matter?
+What is my wage earning capacity and why does it matter?

-A. The issue of wage earning capacity can be very complicated.
+The issue of wage earning capacity can be very complicated.
 Think of wage earning capacity as your ability to earn wages in other employment taking into consideration your work-related injury.
 Your employer and its insurance company may think you can work but you might not be able to find a job within your restrictions.
-The insurance company wants to find that you have a wage earning capacity to reduce the amount of lost wages that needs to be paid.
+The insurance company wants to find that you have a wage earning capacity to reduce the amount that needs to be paid.

 The vocational rehabilitation counselor is hired by the insurance company and they have an agenda.
 The employability and wage earning capacity analysis is not always a fair assessment.
 You may be told that you can work in a field that you have never considered or told that a job exists when it does not.
-If you are scheduled to meet with a vocational rehabilitation counselor, it is a good idea to call a workers comp lawyer immediately.
+If you are scheduled to meet with a vocational rehabilitation counselor, it is a good idea to call a lawyer immediately.